After the worldwide Great Depression, all across the world, millions of individuals had lost their jobs, and there was a need for strong leadership.

 In 1933, Germany saw Adolf Hitler rise to dictator power.
-Hitler was blaming the Jews for all of Germany’s problems.
+Hitler was blaming the Jews for all of Germany’s great problems.

 America Goes to War

-Japan joined the Axis Powers in 1940 as Japan wanted an expansion of its empire across Asia.
-Then in 1941, Japan attacked Pearl Harbor in Hawaii to destroy the U.S. Navy fleet that was stationed there.
+Japan decided to join the Axis Powers in 1940 as Japan wanted an expansion of its empire across Asia.
+Then in 1941, Pearl Harbor in Hawaii was attacked by Japan to destroy the US Navy fleet that was stationed there.

-Still, there were also Americans who feared that Japanese Americans might help Japan and the U.S. government locked up tens of thousands of Japanese Americans to live in so-called internment camps.
+Still, there were also Americans who feared that Japanese Americans might help Japan, and the U.S. government locked up tens of thousands of Americans of Japanese descent to live in so-called internment camps.

 Fighting the War

-World War II was fought in Europe, the Pacific, and North Africa.
-In May of 1945, Germany was finally forced to surrender and in August of that year, America dropped two atomic bombs on the Japanese cities of Nagasaki and Hiroshima.
+World War II was mostly fought in Europe, the Pacific, and North Africa.
+In May of 1945, Germany was finally forced to surrender, and in August of that year, America released two horrific atomic bombs on the Japanese cities of Nagasaki and Hiroshima.

-When WW II was over, Allied troops discovered that the German Nazis had forced millions of European Jews and other minority people into their “concentration camps” where, in total, more than 12 million people perished in the camps’ gas chambers.
+When WW II was over, Allied troops discovered that the German Nazis had been forcing millions of Jews from Europe and other minority people into their “concentration camps,” where, in total, more than 12 million individuals perished in the camps’ gas chambers.

 Over six million of these Nazi victims were Jews.
 We refer to this Nazi mass murder as the Holocaust.